keyboardio/Kaleidoscope/docs/setup_toolchain.md

     $ sudo /etc/init.d/udev reload
     ```

-    For Arch based distributions the following command will be used instead of `sudo /etc/init.d/udev reload`
+    For Arch based distributions use the following command instead of `sudo /etc/init.d/udev reload`
     ```sh
     $ sudo udevadm control --reload-rules && udevadm trigger
     ```

-4. Then disconnect and reconnect the keyboard for that change to take effect.
+4. Next, disconnect and reconnect your keyboard so that your computer will apply the changes.

 ## <a name="Arduino-Windows"></a>Install Arduino on Windows 10